 In enterprise resource management there are also many opportunities for foresight professionals to add metrics and key performance indicators (KPI’s) that surface emerging issues, reduce risk, improve transparency, governance, and improve measurement and reporting.
 Triple-bottom line (economic, social, environmental) benefits and cost measurement has become the dominant approach to full cost accounting in the public sector.
 For more, see ACCA’s annual Accounting for the Future conference.
 See also Benchmarking for Best Practices, Bogan and English (2012), for more on benchmarking, another critical metrics method.
 Doug Hubbard’s How to Measure Anything (2010) is a primer on measuring business intangibles (brand perception, employee satisfaction, etc.), a big step to improving their management.

-As we’ve said, the practice of strategic planning, as it includes both Strategy and Planning specialties, bridges both Top Management and the Metrics & Planning departments in many organizations.
+As we’ve said, the practice of strategic planning, as it includes both Vision/Goals/Strategy and Planning specialties, bridges both Top Management and the Metrics & Planning departments in many organizations.
 Strategic planning can be done rigidly and poorly, or flexibly and effectively, and it has been both misused and overused in many businesses.
 Some of strategic planning’s abuses and limitations are outlined in Lou Gerstner’s “Can strategic planning pay off?”, McKinsey Quarterly (1973, reprinted in 2014) and they are more extensively documented by Mintzberg in The Rise and Fall of Strategic Planning (1994) and more recently in Walter Kiechel’s excellent Lords of Strategy (2010).

 Scenario planning is outlined in Peter Schwartz’s The Art of the Long View (1996), describing his experiences at Shell and Global Business Network in the 1980s and 1990s.
 An excellent practitioner book on “scenario learning,” the use of scenarios to test strategy and make plans, is Fahey and Randall’s Learning from the Future: Competitive Foresight Scenarios (1997).
 Thomas Chermack’s Scenario Planning in Organizations (2011) is also a great practitioner’s book, covering more evidence-based methods of building, applying, and assessing the impact of scenarios in organizational planning.